zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 ## Services:

+- **20 Nov.
+2025**, Happy to serve as the **Session Chair** for System Software and Cloud in [SC' 25](https://sc25.conference-program.com/) *The International Conference for High-Performance Computing, Networking, Storage and Analysis*, St. louis, MO, USA • NOV 16–21.

 - **28 May.
 2025**, We are organizing the [Data Reduction Workshop](https://conferences.cis.um.edu.mo/ieeebigdata2025/workshops.html) at [IEEE Big Data 2025](https://conferences.cis.um.edu.mo/ieeebigdata2025/index.html).
 Welcome to submit!

 - **29 Jan.
 2025**, Invited to serve as the Technical Program Commitee of [SC' 25](https://sc25.supercomputing.org/), " *The International Conference for High-Performance Computing, Networking, Storage and Analysis* ".